-[24 CFR 982 Subpart M]
+[24 CFR 982 Subpart M; New HCV GB, Special Housing Types]

-The PHA may permit a family to use any of the special housing types discussed in this chapter.
-However, the PHA is not required to permit families receiving assistance in its jurisdiction to use these housing types, except that PHAs must permit use of any special housing type if needed as a reasonable accommodation for a person with a disability.
-The PHA also may limit the number of families who receive HCV assistance in these housing types and cannot require families to use a particular housing type.
+The HCHA may permit a family to use any of the special housing types discussed in this chapter.
+However, the HCHA is not required to permit families receiving assistance in its jurisdiction to use these housing types, except that HCHAs must permit use of any special housing type if needed as a reasonable accommodation for a person with a disability.
+The HCHA\also may limit the number of families who receive HCV assistance in these housing types and cannot require families to use a particular housing type.
 No special funding is provided for special housing types.

-Families will not be permitted to use any special housing types, except Single Room Occupancy (SRO) and Homeownership unless use is needed as a reasonable accommodation so that the program is readily accessible to a person with disabilities.
+Families will not be permitted to use group homes or cooperative special housing types, unless use is needed as a reasonable accommodation so that the program is readily accessible to a person with disabilities.